 Impetigo is a contagious bacterial skin infection that mainly affects young children.
 It is most common in hot, humid weather.
-The bacteria that cause impetigo are usually staphylococcus or streptococcus.
+The bacteria that cause this infection are usually staphylococcus or streptococcus

 This condition usually starts as a red sore that breaks open and oozes.
 It then forms a yellow-brown crust.
-Impetigo can be spread by direct contact with the sore or with objects that have been in contact with the sore.
-The best way to prevent impetigo is to keep the skin clean and dry.
+It can be spread by direct contact with the sore or with objects that have been in contact with the sore.
+The best way to prevent this is to keep the skin clean and dry.

 As a parent, you should know more about Impetigo.
 Here is what you need to know about it.

-Is It the Same as Hand, Foot, and Mouth Disease?
+Is Impetigo the Same as Hand, Foot, and Mouth Disease?

 In recent years, personnel from urgent care centers have seen an increase in the number of cases of hand, foot, and mouth disease (HFMD) in the United States.
 While this disease is often confused with impetigo, they are two different conditions.